Are you going on vacation, but reluctant to put your dog in a kennel?

 You will also receive daily photos and updates of your dog’s adventures and successes by email or text (your choice).

-What kind of training will my dog receive?
+What kind of training/handling will my dog receive?

 Your dog will be trained using positive, science-based techniques.
-At the time of booking, you will be asked for a maximum of three training goals which you would like worked on.
+At the time of booking a board-and-train, you will be asked for a maximum of three training goals which you would like worked on.
 These can include anything from walking on leash to fetching a beer from the fridge.

 As stated above, dogs with aggression issues are not suitable for board-and-train.